vtexdocs/help-center-content/docs/en/tutorials/Beta/Shipping Beta/delivery-promise-beta.md

 * Faster shipping method to deliver the order.
 * [Pickup point](https://help.vtex.com/en/tutorial/pontos-de-retirada--2fljn6wLjn8M4lJHA6HP3R) where you want to pick up the order.

-At this stage, **Delivery Promise (Beta)** allows your store's customers to filter the products displayed in the navigation by the following criteria:
+At this stage, **Delivery Promise (Beta)** allows your store's customers to filter the products displayed in the navigation by using these filters:

-* Location provided by the customer.
-* Shipping or pickup.
-* Pickup point of their choice.
+* **Deliver to**: Products available for delivery to the provided address.
+* **Pickup:** Products available for pickup at pickup points within a radius of up to 50 km from the provided address.
+* **Pickup nearby:** Products available for pickup at pickup points within a radius of up to 10 km from the provided address.
+* **Pickup at {{name}}:** Products available for pickup at a given pickup point.

 >ℹ️ The filters mentioned above are native components of Intelligent Search.
 If you want to develop custom components for your store, please contact your development team or an [implementation partner](https://help.vtex.com/en/tracks/vtex-store-overview--eSDNk26pdvemF3XKM0nK9/4yPqZQyj0t675QpcG7H6yl#implementation-partners).